|

 The features are weathered, but this bird figure exhibits the

-motif very common in the Day's Knob material, a quasi-human face
+motif very common in the 33GU218 material, a quasi-human face

-of the rear edge of the stone, the also very common frontal
+of the rear edge of the stone, is the also very common frontal

-figure of a bird-human sending forth another creature from its
+figure of one creature sending forth another one from its

 ____________________